myquay/michael-mckenna.com/blog/content/post/2016/generating-an-apple-push-notification-certificate-on-windows.md

 If you need a PEM file instead of a PFX, just run this command `openssl pkcs12 -in new-ios-app.pfx -out new-ios-app.pem`

 Woohoo, too easy right.
-You now have your PFX/PEM file to push notifications to your iOS app from your windows server or where ever.
+You now have your PFX/PEM file to push notifications to your iOS app from your windows server or wherever.